eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 We integrated it with Electrum as a plugin: your purely financial transaction can also timestamp stuff with no extra charge.

+Since the cost reduction, users may start to consistently help the calendar timestamping its Merkle tip, leading to more frequent timestamps for calendar clients.
+However, even though this seems promising, it may expose clients to new risks, hence it requires some work to be implemented properly.

+__P.S.__ I would like to thank Riccardo Casatta, Peter Todd and Andrew Poelstra for reviewing this post.

-__P.S.__ This blog post sums up the the content of my master's degree thesis.
+__P.P.S.__ This blog post sums up the the content of my master's degree thesis.
 The work was done during an internship at Eternity Wall, which put me in the condition to properly understand the subject and deserves most credit.